-X509_verify_cert - discover and verify X509 certificate chain
+X509_verify_cert, X509_STORE_CTX_verify - discover and verify X509 certificate chain

-#include <openssl/x509.h> int X509_verify_cert(X509_STORE_CTX *ctx); int X509_STORE_CTX_verify(X509_STORE_CTX *ctx);
+#include <openssl/x509_vfy.h> int X509_verify_cert(X509_STORE_CTX *ctx); int X509_STORE_CTX_verify(X509_STORE_CTX *ctx);

 Applications rarely call this function directly but it is used by OpenSSL internally for certificate validation, in both the S/MIME and SSL/TLS code.

 A negative return value from X509_verify_cert() can occur if it is invoked incorrectly, such as with no certificate set in ctx, or when it is called twice in succession without reinitialising ctx for the second call.
-A negative return value can also happen due to internal resource problems or if a retry operation is requested during internal lookups (which never happens with standard lookup methods).
-Applications must check for <= 0 return value on error.
+A negative return value can also happen due to internal resource problems or because an internal inconsistency has been detected or if a retry operation is requested during internal lookups (which never happens with standard lookup methods).
+Applications must interpret any return value <= 0 as an error.

 Copyright 2009-2021 The OpenSSL Project Authors.
 All Rights Reserved.

 Licensed under the Apache License 2.0 (the "License").
 You may not use this file except in compliance with the License.
 You can obtain a copy in the file LICENSE in the source distribution or at https://www.openssl.org/source/license.html.